Available coverage for domestic partners includes:

 - Accidental death and dismemberment insurance

 - Spouse/partner and dependent voluntary term life insurance

 - Voluntary vision insurance

-Children of either you or your domestic partner may be insured under any of the benefit programs providing they meet the guidelines which the insurance carrier and the university have established.
+Children of either you or your domestic partner may be insured under any of the benefit programs providing they meet the guidelines which have been established by the insurance carrier and the university.

 - Your family status for benefits will change.

-- If you are classified as employee only for benefits coverage, adding a domestic partner with or without a child(ren) will increase your costs.
+- If you are currently classified as single for benefits coverage, adding a domestic partner with or without a child/or children will increase your costs.